Skip to main content

 Spendesk Payment Methods Impacted

-💡 Our approach is to embed e-invoicing in your current Spendesk Product Flows, you'll not need to change your current configuration, once Belgium e-invoicing activated the flow will be ready to capture your e-invoices and update the status with Peppol Network.
+💡 Our approach is to embed e-invoicing in your current Spendesk Product Flows, you won't need to change your current configuration.

 The following Spendesk payment methods will be affected by Belgium e-invoicing regulations: